-From the main screen of a Performance (HOME), touch the Home icon in the upper left corner of the screen - this will automatically take you to the main screen of the current Performance, and it will highlight the Performance Name.
+Go to the main screen of a Performance (HOME), you do so by either pressing the [PERFORMANCE (HOME)] button or you can touch the Home icon in the upper left corner of the screen - this will automatically take you to the main screen of the current Performance, and it will highlight the Performance Name.
 From here we can begin our tour of the MOTION CONTROL SYNTHESIS ENGINE

 Touch "MOTION CONTROL" - the second item in the first column of the screen